playframework/play-generated-docs/manual/releases/release25/migration25/Migration25.md

 * The deprecated interface `play.libs.ws.WSRequestHolder` has been removed.
 * The `play.libs.ws.play.WSRequest` interface now returns `java.util.concurrent.CompletionStage` instead of `F.Promise`.
 * Static methods that rely on `Play.current` or `Play.application` have been deprecated.
+* Play WS would infer a charset from the content type and append a charset to the `Content-Type` header of the request if one was not already set.
+This caused some confusion and bugs, and so in 2.5.x the `Content-Type` header does not automatically include an inferred charset.
+If you explicitly set a `Content-Type` header, the setting is honored as is.

 ## Deprecated `GlobalSettings`